pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Implementation Steps

-### MR1: PaymentHub Host Setting & Announcement
+### MR1: PaymentHub HostSetting & Announcement

 Description:

 Add the notion of a payment hub.
-Payment hubs can be used to route payment through.
-Hosts can signal they are willing to act as a payment hub through their host settings.
+Payment hubs are hosts which are willing to route payments.
+They can signal this willingness through a host setting.

-The setting is a simple bool flag called "PaymentHub".
-The Payment Hub Announcement can thus fully piggy back on the exting host announcement code.

 Tasks:

 - Extend HostSettings w/payment hub option

+Dependencies:

+- /

+### MR2: PaymentHub Announcement

+Description:

+Ensure payment hubs are properly announced.
+Most probably this is already the case as payment hub announcements can piggy back entirely off of the existing host announcement code.
+Make sure of this.

+Tasks:

 - Extend HostDBEntry w/payment hub option (probably implied through hES)

 Dependencies:

 - /

-Questions:

-- Perhaps we should call it `forwardingPayments` or `routingPayments` instead

-### MR2: Form Payment Contract (PaymentEdgeBuilder)
+### MR3: Form Payment Contract (PaymentEdgeBuilder)

+Note:

+We can reuse existing contracts to act as payment contracts.
+The current form contract RPC already allows forming contracts with 0 merkleroot and file size.
+Further more consensus allows to submit 0 proofs.
+This means that in a first version we might just reuse the RPCs we already have.

 Description: